makerdao/awesome-makerdao/AMD-MAINTENANCE-GUIDE.md

 - Follow the provided guidelines to help preserve a consistent and clean formatting style.
 - Keep Awesome-MakerDAO relevant.
-  - Add, delete, and relocate resources when appropriate.
+  - Add, delete, and/or relocate resources when appropriate.
-  - Request admin approval before removing resources or when restructuring sections.
+  - Request approval before removing resources or when restructuring sections.

-**Bounties and Incentives**
+#### Bounties and Incentives

 The MakerDAO Community Grants program supports members that provide useful contributions and improve Maker's document base.
-Inquire about bounties and incentives in the #Community-Development channel on MakerDAO's [Rocket.Chat](https://chat.makerdao.com).
+Inquire about bounties and incentives in [#Community-Development](https://chat.makerdao.com/channel/community-development) on MakerDAO's chat.

-**AMD Documents:**
+#### AMD Documents

 - [Live](https://awesome.makerdao.com/)